visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. danger::
    Confirm relational and logical expressions produce new, boolean valued expression variables which are themselves plottable in VisIt.
-Their original intent may have only to be used as args in the IF expression.
+Their original intent may have been only to be used as args in the IF expression and not so much be plottable outputs in their own right.

 The ``if()`` conditional expression is designed to be used in concert with relation and logical expressions.
 Together, these expressions can be used to